sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/language_servers.md

 # Language servers

-> Language servers are not recommended.
-We recommend using [LSIF](./lsif.md) to get precise code intelligence.
+> Language servers are not recommended because they are complex to configure, require separate deployment, and are slow to initialize.
+Instead, we recommend using [LSIF](./lsif.md) to get precise code intelligence.

 Language servers provide more precise code intelligence than the out-of-the-box experience.
 There are language servers for the following languages: